Iron Language Reference

 Lambdas

 Anonymous functions use func() { } — same keyword, just without a name.
-All outer variables are captured by reference.
+Outer val bindings are captured by value, var bindings by reference.

 val double = func(x: Int) -> Int { x * 2 }